danieljprice/splash/docs/settings.rst

 Turn off plotting of gas particles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Particles can be turned on or off by type via the “turn on/off particles
+Particles can be turned on or off by type via the
-by type” option in :ref:`sec:menu-o`.
+``turn on/off particles by type`` option in :ref:`sec:menu-o`.
 See
 :ref:`sec:plotparticlesbytype`.

 .. _sec:darkmatter: